 Are Humidifiers Safe For Dogs?

-- They use Vicks and other mentholated products
+- If they use Vicks and other mentholated products

 - They create high pitch sounds that are uncomfortable for dogs